Articles for Riihimäki residents

 After moving to Riihimäki, Ari Laurila found himself often telling his colleagues in Vantaa about Riihimäki.
 It almost became a joke in the work community.

-Read the article Ari Laurila always speaks well of Riihimäki – even as a joke to his colleagues.
+Read the article Ari Laurila always speaks well of Riihimäki.

 Riksuun rakastuneet Riihimäki is investing in barrier-free mobility